Killer Croc: Post-Crisis

 Killer Croc has appeared in both the "Hush" storyline and its chronological follow-up, Broken City.
 In the former, he is infected with a virus that greatly increases the rate of his devolution, 'overseeing' a kidnapping for Hush before Batman defeats him; this provides Batman's first clue that someone else is orchestrating events, as he knows that Croc is not smart enough to attempt a complex scheme like a kidnapping on his own due to the many variables.
 Though Killer Croc was briefly restored to his original form, the Mad Hatter, under Black Mask's orders, implanted Killer Croc with a device that made him loyal to Black Mask and caused the virus to return.
 Batman freed Croc from Black Mask's control.
 Croc attempted to take revenge on the Mad Hatter, but was stopped by Batman.
 Croc then escaped.

 When an attempt at a cure fails, Killer Croc devours the involved doctor and retreats to the sewers, vowing vengeance on Batman and Black Mask.

 In Infinite Crisis, Croc becomes a member of Alexander Luthor Jr.'s Secret Society of Super Villains.

-One Year Later during the "Face the Face" storyline, Killer Croc is shown to have been feeding on the dead body of an Orca.
+One Year Later during the "Face the Face" storyline, Killer Croc is shown to have been feeding on the corpse of Orca.
 He next shows up in Countdown where he breaks free from his shackles in Arkham Asylum and attempts to kill Jimmy Olsen, who uses elastic powers to escape.
 Killer Croc is then subdued.

 He is later seen among the exiled supervillains in "Salvation Run."
 After the Martian Manhunter is defeated and imprisoned in a fiery cage, Croc suggests that he will eat the Martian.
 Lex Luthor forbids it.

 During the "Final Crisis" storyline, Killer Croc appears as a member of Libra's Secret Society of Super Villains.
 Killer Croc is later turned into a Justifier.

-In the "Battle for the Cowl" storyline, Killer Croc is recruited by a new Black Mask to be a part of a group of villains aiming to take over Gotham and Bludhaven.

 During the events of Brightest Day, Killer Croc is intentionally released from his cell by a guard whom Osiris kills when Deathstroke and his band of Titans infiltrate Arkham.
 While attempting to flee from the facility, he is attacked by Osiris who mistakes Killer Croc for his old enemy Sobek.